s1m0000n/replit/README.md

   - Nerdy project for shell power users is fun to write using a geeky language
 - Personal interest to further learn it

+For those who want to start learning Haskell [and contribute]: there is a great brief tutorial [Learn X in Y minutes](https://learnxinyminutes.com/docs/haskell/)

 ### Why rebuild to config?

 Right now it's such a tiny tool that adding reading configs from something